 “As I am from [an] IT background and had no idea about venture capitalism, this was a boon for me to learn and explore a new subject, along with business analytics,” says Shrikant.
 “I never actually imagined that I would be working in VC, as I never had the background [in] finance.”

 VC it was.
 Shrikant ranked his top internship choices and landed at Koch Disruptive Technologies (KDT), an early-stage venture capital firm that specializes in data, engineering, and biotech startups.

 In his role as a business analyst extern in Fall 2020, Shrikant researched startups with a focus on artificial intelligence (AI) and conducted business analytics (BA) on promising companies to see if they were a good match for KDT’s mission portfolio.

 “We were provided a few parameters on what we have to pay attention [to] and had to research based on said parameters,” says Shrikant.
 “We had weekly meetings, where [KDT] explained to us what VC does and how they strategize the investments and exit strategy for good profit return on investment.
 The most exciting part was to interact with KDT team members and ask them questions about various things related to VC and know how they make decisions based on analysis.”

-Like most externs, Shrikant would have preferred to be in person with his cohort, but is grateful to have completed a remote externship.
+Like most interns, Shrikant would have preferred to be in person with his cohort, but is grateful to have completed a remote internship.
 Considering COVID travel restrictions, “This was a great opportunity,” he says.
 “I learned a lot from the [online] weekly meetings.
 I don’t think there are any cons, since this only helps to upgrade our knowledge and skills.
 It also helps to boost our confidence ...
 Absolutely, people should go for it.”